Genus Arcella Ehrenberg, 1832

 Arcella species inhabit freshwater pools, eutrophic waters, marshes, mosses, as well as wet foliage.
 Few species can also be found in soils.
 They nourish on diatoms, unicellular green algae or animal protozoa such as flagellates and ciliates.

-It is very hard to identify a species on the basis of morphology alone, because most original descriptions are inadequate.
-A number of species is not distinguishable.
 For the moment these non-distinct taxa are grouped in complexes.
 Two large complexes are:

 - A. hemisphaerica - A. rotundata complex